When Does an Electrical Outlet Need to be Replaced?

 Take good care to avoid damaging your electrical outlets and prevent injury to human beings.

-If you live in an older home, built prior to 1975, check your outlets with an outlet tester to verify whether they are properly wired and safely grounded.
-If they do not check out, replace them.
+- If you live in an older home, built prior to 1975, check each outlet with an outlet tester to verify whether they are properly wired and safely grounded.
+Replace any electrical outlet that does not pass the test.

 Laura Firszt writes for networx.com.